mayaafields/mayaafields.github.io/content/english/about.md

 custom_attributes: ""
 custom_css: ""
 ---
 Greetings from Joy!
 Welcome to my page.
-My Chinese name Juechu (pronounced ge ü e, chu) is hard to pronounce, so you might as well call me Joy.😊 <br>
+My Chinese name is 董珏初 Juechu (pronounced ge ü e, chew), and I'm totally fine with Joy.😊 <br>
-No matter which part of the world you're visiting my page from, I've probably been there or am looking forward to visiting.
-The title picture above was taken in my favorate city Budapest.
-I spent first 20 years of my life in Shanghai, China, but now I'm at Ann Arbor, Michigan. <br>
-I'm a 1st year PhD student interested in compuater architecture and systems, especially privacy preserving systems.
-I want to help to make computers run faster and safely with privacy protected. <br>
+I'm a 1st year PhD student working with <a href="https://web.eecs.umich.edu/~nsatish/">Prof. Satish Narayanasamy</a> in the <a href="https://cse.engin.umich.edu/">Computer Science and Engineering Deparment</a> at the University of Michigan.
+My research focuses on compuater architecture and systems, especially privacy enchancing topics.
+My work aims at expanding Trusted Execution Environments (TEEs) to the whole platform scale for protecting senstive applications.
+I'm intereested in making computer systems more secure and run without compromising user privacy. <br>
 Program in: c/c++ cuda (system)verilog <br>
-Speak: English Chinese (a little bit of)German
+Speak: English Mandrin (a little bit of)German